AvoDerm Natural Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, AvoDerm Natural Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, AvoDerm Natural looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 27% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.

 Near-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.